-To monitor file uploads to the Scene7 Publishing System and files you publish to Dynamic Media Classic servers, SPS offers the Jobs page.
+To monitor file uploads to the Dynamic Media Classic and files you publish to Dynamic Media Classic servers, Dynamic Media Classic offers the Jobs page.
 You can review upload and publish jobs on the Jobs page, check the status of jobs, and cancel publishing jobs from this page.
 You can also schedule upload and publishing jobs.

 When you upload assets, a spinning icon appears next to the Jobs menu, indicating a job is in progress, and the number of files in progress.
 You can click the icon to see more information about the active job.